Geoff Alday

 Image 1 of 13

-Led Emma's iPad app end to end — from native prototype to App Store launch
+Took an iPad app from native prototype to App Store launch.

 At Emma, I was lead product designer and product owner on Guestbook, an iPad app that let businesses sign people up for email lists in person.
-I prototyped the whole app in native code so I could test on real iPads before hiring a developer, which saved budget and landed us with a product customers used on day one.
+I prototyped the entire app in native code so I could test on real iPads before hiring a developer, reducing implementation risk and upfront cost while helping us launch a product customers adopted immediately.

 Emma Guestbook